ChemRisk: Pacific Gas & Electric chromium-6 pollution

 In 1993, 650 residents of Hinkley, California, located 120 miles northeast of Los Angeles, filed a lawsuit against Pacific Gas and Electric Company (PG&E)—a San Francisco-based utility—accusing PG&E of contaminating the town's groundwater with chromium-6—causing a host of ailments, from various types of cancer to severe digestive disorders.
 From 1952 to 1966 PG&E dumped "roughly 370 million gallons of chromium-tainted wastewater" into unlined wastewater spreading pond around Hinkley.
 "Chromium 6 is one of the cheapest and most efficient commercially available corrosion inhibitors and was used by PG&E in their compressor stations."
 In 1996, "after arbitrators awarded $130.5 million in the first 39 cases, PG&E decided to settle for a whopping $333 million"— the largest settlement ever paid in a direct-action lawsuit in U.S. history.
 In 2000, the lawsuit became an international cause célèbre, when Erin Brockovich, the blockbuster movie was released.
 However the chromium remained and by 2013, the plume was "more than six miles long and two miles wide and gradually expanding."

 In 1987 the Chinese scientist—Jian Dong Zhang published a paper reporting "significant association between chromium pollution of drinking water and higher rates of stomach cancer in villages in rural northeast China."
 PG&E hired ChemRisk as scientific consultants to disprove the allegations.
 ChemRisk purchased Zhang's original data, distorted the findings, rewrote the paper and published it in April 1997 Journal of Occupational and Environmental Medicine (JOEM)—the official publication of the American College of Occupational and Environmental Medicine—as a retraction of Zhang's 1987 paper.
 It was published under Zhang's name—who was then a retired Chinese government health officer, in spite of his written objection—and a second Chinese scientist, Shu Kun Li.
+Nonetheless, a subsequent publication corroborated the findings of the initial study.

-The fake 1997 JOEM article had lasting consequences for drinking water regulation.
+The findings of the retracted 1997 JOEM article influenced drinking water regulation.
 The United States Environmental Protection Agency cited the article when it allowed continued use of chromium in a wood preservative.
 The Agency for Toxic Substances and Disease Registry discounted chromium-6 as an oral carcinogen because of this article.